 and artisanal area (?).
 This initiative was nurtured and extended with UIB successors, such as the projects: ”Cooking together”, ”Healthy living in Savamala”, ”Heritage of the ship graveyard” and ”Zupa Zupa”.
 All these activities were situated on the old abandoned steamboat Zupa (?).

 In the long-run, they strove to physically transform the neighbourhood and to influence urban transformations that are based on social interest rather than on real estate speculations.
 However, the choice of Savamala was not accidental.
-Availability of abandoned buildings, abundance of architectural heritage might be the major instigators of such choice (Questionnaire X) Several organizations testify mapping Savamala before installing there and except for its spatial capital, the sparks of night life (cafs, clubs) were the main reasons for such decision (Interview X)
+The availability of abandoned buildings, abundance of architectural heritage might have been the major instigators of that choice (Questionnaire X) Several organisations testify to mapping Savamala before installing there and except for its spatial capital, the sparks of night life (cafes, clubs) were the main reasons for their decision (Interview X)

-The goal was to change Savamala’s urban image by converting abandoned warehouses into socially productive facilities, activating riverfront usage, encouraging local community participation, attracting new visitors to the neighbourhood (professionals and general public, both local and global), and finally revalorizing and repositioning the Savamala neighbourhood within the physical and functional scheme of the whole city of Belgrade (?).
+The goal was to change Savamala’s urban image by converting abandoned warehouses into socially productive facilities, activating riverfront usage, encouraging local community participation, attracting new visitors to the neighbourhood (professionals and the general public, both local and global), and finally revalorizing and repositioning the Savamala neighbourhood within the physical and functional scheme of the whole city of Belgrade (?).

-Yet, through qualitative investigation of these activities, it was revealed that this wave of action was only possible with high influence and strong presence of national NGOs and, even more, international NGOs and formal organizations (Questionnaire X) ”Urban incubator Belgrade” was based on Berlin experience (Interview X) The rationale of this project was also embedded in Goethe institute strategy, whose focus has been urban development, urban transformations and creative industry.
-As creative industry is an important sector of German economy (?), such financially and logistically supported activities may also be interpreted as an economic strategy for the export of services (Questionnaire X) In any case, the outburst of these and similar projects, events and activities (Section 4.2.3) made Savamala the nexus of creative capital in Belgrade (?).
+Yet, through qualitative investigation of these activities, it was revealed that this wave of action was only possible with the high influence and strong presence of national NGOs and, even more, international NGOs and formal organisations (Questionnaire X) ”Urban Incubator Belgrade” was based on Berlin experience (Interview X) The rationale of this project was also embedded in Goethe Institute strategy, whose focus has been urban development, urban transformations and creative industry.
+As creative industry is an important sector of the German economy (?), such financially and logistically supported activities may also be interpreted as an economic strategy for the export of services (Questionnaire X) In any case, the outburst of these and similar projects, events and activities (Section 4.2.3) made Savamala the nexus of creative capital in Belgrade (?).

-In sociological terms, Savamala developed a multiple identity recognizable at national and international scene For limited artistic scene in Belgrade, Savamala with several important galleries settled there (Figure X) is an national, urban, artistic hub.
+In sociological terms, Savamala developed a multiple identity recognizable on the national and international scene.
+For the limited artistic scene in Belgrade, Savamala with its several important galleries (Figure X) is an national, urban, artistic hub.
 For cultural and civil workers, it is a cultural cluster.
 Finally, for numerous tourists and visitors, it is a place to party all night long (Interview X).

 While Savamala was very peaceful area during communism,11 it was only during the turbulent wartime of the 1990s that it became unsafe.
-The neighbourhood kept that image 11As an informant, a Savamala inhabitant for many years, recalled: during the SFRY era there was a lot of local police in the streets and the social discipline was different (Interview X).
+The neighbourhood kept that image 11As an informant, a Savamala inhabitant for many years, recalled: during the SFRY era there were a lot of local police in the streets and the social discipline was different (Interview X).
 Such circumstance

-might have created different safety net then.
+might have created a different safety net then.

 until these new fusions of urban life settled in Savamala (Interview X).

-This new spirit accompanied by a lot of night clubs12 settling in the neighbourhood, put Savamala on the city map as the party area with vivid night life (BureauSavamala2013).
-The gradual reduction of heavy traffic, which was caused partly by the construction of the Pupin bridge over Danube, was replaced with intensive and loud music from the clubs that created the severe noise all night long in Savamala (Interview X).
-Consequently in 2012, Belgrade and indirectly Savamala were internationally presented as the mayor party capital in the world by Lonely planet (?).
+This new spirit, accompanied by the many night clubs12 settling in the neighbourhood, put Savamala on the city map as a party area with a vivid night life (BureauSavamala2013).
+The gradual reduction of heavy traffic, which was caused partly by the construction of the Pupin bridge over the Danube, was replaced with intensive and loud music from the clubs that created severe noise all night long in Savamala (Interview X).
+Consequently in 2012, Belgrade and indirectly Savamala were internationally presented as the major party capital in the world by Lonely planet (?).